Azure/intro-to-intelligent-apps/labs/04-deploy-ai/01-backend-api/acs-sk-csharp-api/README.md

-# 04 - Deploy AI App
+# 04 - Deploy ACS Semantic Kernel C# API

 In this folder you will find a sample AI App that is built using C#, Semantic Kernel and Azure Cognitive Search.